yunpeng-shi/MPLS/README.md

 ```
 Examples/Compare_algorithms.m
 ```
-The following is the sample output under Nonuniform and Adversarial corruption, which shows great advantage of CEMP and MPLS:
+The following is a sample output (error in degrees) under Nonuniform and Adversarial corruption, which shows great advantage of CEMP and MPLS:

 ```
 Algorithms     MeanError     MedianError